greg-js/arch-wiki-md-repo/wiki/_content/english/USB flash installation media.md

 This allows booting multiple ISOs from a single USB device, including the archiso.
 Updating an existing USB drive to a more recent ISO is simpler than for most other methods.
 See [Multiboot USB drive](/index.php/Multiboot_USB_drive "Multiboot USB drive").

+#### Using GNOME Disk Utility

+Linux distributions running GNOME can easily make a live CD through [nautilus](https://www.archlinux.org/packages/?name=nautilus) and [gnome-disk-utility](https://www.archlinux.org/packages/?name=gnome-disk-utility).
+Simply right-click on the .iso file, and select "Open With Disk Image Writer."
+When GNOME Disk Utility opens, specify the flash drive from the "Destination" drop-down menu and click "Start Restoring."

+#### Making an USB-ZIP drive

+For some old BIOS systems, only booting from USB-ZIP drives is supported.
+This method allows you to still boot from a USB-HDD drive.

+**Warning:** This will destroy all information on your USB flash drive!

+*   Download [syslinux](https://www.archlinux.org/packages/?name=syslinux) and [mtools](https://www.archlinux.org/packages/?name=mtools) from the official repositories.
+*   Find your usb drive with `lsblk`.
+*   Type `mkdiskimage -4 /dev/sd**x** 0 64 32` (replace x with the letter of your drive).
+This will take a while.

+From here continue with the manual formatting method.
+The partition will be /dev/sd**x**4 due to the way ZIP drives work.

+**Note:** Do not format the drive as FAT32 keep it as FAT16.

 #### Using UNetbootin

 UNetbootin can be used on any Linux distribution or Windows to copy your iso to a USB device.
 However, Unetbootin overwrites syslinux.cfg, so it creates a USB device that does not boot properly.
 For this reason, **Unetbootin is not recommended** -- please use `dd` or one of the other methods discussed in this topic.